cristianlepore/Self-Sovereign-Identity/README.md

 Education, SIGCSE ’12, pages 415–420, New York, NY, USA, 2012.
 ACM

 [^alami]: Alami, Adam, Marisa Leavitt Cohn, and Andrzej Wąisowski.
 "How do foss communities decide to accept pull requests?."
 Proceedings of the 24th International Conference on Evaluation and Assessment in Software Engineering.
 2020.

+[^cameron]: Cameron, K. (2005).
+The laws of identity.
+Microsoft Corp, 12, 8-11.

+[^landrum]: Landrum, R. E., Turrisi, R., & Harless, C. (1999).
+University image: the benefits of assessment and modeling.
+Journal of marketing for Higher Education, 9(1), 53-68.